 - How often have you watched others program, if at all?
-What contexts?

-- Did you notice:

-- Surprising actions?

-- doing and why?

-- Moments of total confusion about what they were doing?
+What contexts? - Did you notice: - Surprising actions? - Times when you felt you knew exactly what the programmer was doing and why? - Moments of total confusion about what they were doing?